ArturBabenko/Viruse/README.md

 # Viruse Beta ver 0.2

-This program shows you how does Viruse coi-19 spreading.
+This program shows you how does Viruse coi-19 spreading, death rate.
 In this version adde interraction with user.

 Next planinig updates: